 • Head injuries or brain tumor

-Your healthcare practitioner can help you by adjusting your Suboxone dosage or provide you with an alternative treatment.
+Your healthcare provider can help you by adjusting your Suboxone dosage or provide you with an alternative treatment.

 Side Effects of Suboxone Film Strips